aiven/devportal/docs/platform/howto/billing-google-cloud-platform-marketplace-subscription.rst

 4. You should now see a message that says  "Your order request has been sent to Aiven".
 Click on the **Go to product page** button.

 5. Everything is now complete in your GCP account, but you still need to setup the Aiven account.
-Click on the "Manage on provider" button to go to the Aiven console to complete the process.
+Click on the **Manage on provider** button to go to the Aiven console to complete the process.

 .. image:: /images/platform/howto/gcp-manage-on-provider.png
    :alt: Google Cloud Marketplace page after subscribing, showing the "Manage on provider" button